Last updated: 02-2021

 A detailed comparison of the JVWS and the vacancy component of the SEPH (the JVS) can be found on Statistics Canada’s website here.

 The JVWS is a good source for job vacancy levels and composition by industry, occupation and economic region.
 Specialists agree that JVWS is the preferred source for evaluating current vacancy levels at a local, granular level.
-Indeed, JVWS’s sample was designed to provide information on vacancy by economic regions and occupations.
+Indeed, JVWS’s sample was designed to provide information on vacancies by economic region and occupation.

 In addition, JVWS uses a broader definition to better capture vacancies.
 First, the restriction on the date of the start of work is dropped.
 Second, newly created positions (for which there are tasks to be carried out) are included.
 Third, the flow of forthcoming vacancies (i.e. the total number of positions that will become vacant during the upcoming month) is added to the existing stock at the time of data collection.